 Increase Views with Attractive YouTube Thumbnails

 As your audience is skimming through pages looking for videos to watch, an ingenious way to stand out is with attractive thumbnails.
 A video thumbnail should be precise and must clearly depict the video content.
+This can be achieved by using a font generator to create catchy fonts that draw viewers' attention.
 This is not to say you need screaming graphics or high-contrast fonts to attract viewers.
 Bright lighting, high-quality graphics, and clear massaging can be the reason your video can stand out.

 Whatever you do, don't mislead people with click-bait thumbnails!
 This way, your video will likely record less watch time and have users drop off.
 In YouTube's eyes, it's a sign that your video doesn't provide value.